SteffenHub/Installation-Rate-Builder/README.md

 These rates provide insight into user preferences and can help in optimizing product offerings, inventory management, and marketing strategies.

-For instance, consider a configurable product like a smartphone that comes with various options such as different storage capacities, colors, and additional accessories.
+For instance, consider a configurable product like a smartphone that comes with various options such as different storage capacities, colors, and RAM capacities.
 Installation rates would describe how often each of these options is chosen by users.
 For example:
 - 1: 64 GB storage: 40%
 - 2: 128 GB storage: 35%
 - 3: 256 GB storage: 25%